Israel’s credit rating cut again as conflicts drag on - KESQ

 Israeli military action in Gaza has killed nearly 40,000 Palestinians and injured over 90,000, according to Gaza’s Ministry of Health, after Hamas’ attack on Israel on October 7.
 At least 1,200 people were killed in southern Israel that day, and more than 250 others abducted in the Hamas-led assault, according to Israeli authorities.

+Responding to Fitch’s decision, Israel’s Finance Minister Bezalel Smotrich said the rating downgrade was “natural” given the war and geopolitical risks but added that the country’s economy remained strong.

+“Israel’s economy is strong and we are navigating it correctly and responsibly,” Smotrich said Tuesday in a post on X, adding that “the economic indicators point to the economy’s robustness and the high trust we have in the markets.”

 As ceasefire negotiations remain in limbo, an Israeli air strike killed at least 93 Palestinians in a school and mosque in Gaza sheltering displaced people, according to local officials over the weekend.
-The US is also set to provide Israel with $3.5 billion in military aid, CNN reported.
+The United States is also set to provide Israel with $3.5 billion in military aid, CNN reported.

 “In addition to human losses, (the conflict in Gaza) could result in significant additional military spending, destruction of infrastructure and more sustained damage to economic activity and investment, leading to a further deterioration of Israel’s credit metrics,” Fitch said.